B.C. Emergency Benefit for Workers

 PO Box 9471 Stn Prov Govt

 Victoria BC V8W 9N9

-- Your confirmation number from your application, or
+- Include your confirmation number from your application

 You must notify us within 30 days if any of the following situations apply to you after you applied for the B.C.
 Emergency Benefit for Workers:

 - You found out you weren’t eligible for the B.C.
 Emergency Benefit for Workers for any reason

 - You received a notice that you weren’t entitled to the Canada Emergency Response Benefit (CERB)